Team-Nutshell/nutshellengine-docs/source/types/Script/setCursorPosition/index.rst

 	  - The vertical position to set the mouse cursor to.
 0 is the top edge of the window.
 	* - windowID
 	  - :doc:`/types/WindowID/index`
-	  - The window to check the key state on.
+	  - The window to set the position of the mouse cursor to.
 By default, this window will be the main window.

 Returns
 -------